PostgREST/postgrest/auth.rst

 Schema Isolation
 ================

 A PostgREST instance is configured to expose all the tables, views, and stored procedures of a single schema specified in a server configuration file.
 This means private data or implementation details can go inside a private schema and be invisible to HTTP clients.
 You can then expose views and stored procedures which insulate the internal details from the outside world.
-It keeps you code easier to refactor, and provides a natural way to do API `versioning`_.
-For an example of wrapping a private table with a public view see the `Editing User Info`_ section below.
+It keeps you code easier to refactor, and provides a natural way to do API versioning.
+For an example of wrapping a private table with a public view see the :ref:`public_ui` section below.

 SQL User Management
 ===================